Medications and Drugs

 Phenylephrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of carbetapentane, phenylephrine, and pyrilamine is used to treat runny or stuffy nose, sinus congestion, and cough caused by allergies, the common cold, or flu.
+The combination of carbetapentane, phenylephrine, and pyrilamine is used to treat runny or stuffy nose, sneezing, itching, watery eyes, cough, and sinus congestion caused by allergies, the common cold, or the flu.

-Carbetapentane, phenylephrine, and pyrilamine may also be used for other purposes not listed in this medication guide.
+Carbetapentane, phenylephrine, and pyrilamine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of carbetapentane, phenylephrine, and pyrilamine (C-Tanna 12D, Tannate 12D S, Tannihist-12D, Tussi-12D, Tussi-12D S)?